Holidays abroad have been back for a while, but are you still wondering what the COVID vaccine rollout means for your travel insurance?

 Needing a vaccination before travel is not a new concept.
 Many places already require vaccination against diseases such as typhoid before you can travel and this has an impact on your health cover.

-Travel insurance is just one area that will be impacted by COVID-19 vaccines as the UK gets back to foreign travel.
+Travel insurance is just one area that has been impacted by COVID-19 vaccines.

 Travel insurance with cover for COVID-19

-Staysure’s travel insurance policy will provide you with COVID-related emergency medical cover even if you have not yet been offered a vaccine, provided you’re not travelling against FCDO advice.
+Staysure’s travel insurance policy will provide you with COVID-related emergency medical cover, provided you’re not travelling against FCDO advice.

-If the FCDO has advised against travelling to your destination, you will not have any cover for COVID-19 unless you have added the FCDO add-on to your policy and have had the vaccinations you’ve been offered.
+If the FCDO has advised against travelling to your destination, you will not have any cover for COVID-19.